Anaconda (1997 film): Legacy

 The broadcast of the movie during primetime viewing on South African television station e.tv has become a national running gag, with the station airing the movie several times every year since the mid-2000s.

 Franchise

 Sequels

 A sequel, Anacondas: The Hunt for the Blood Orchid, was released to theaters in 2004.
-Two more films followed with a direct-to-video release: Anaconda 3: Offspring (2008) and Anacondas: Trail of Blood (2009).
+Two more films followed and premiered on Syfy, as television films: Anaconda 3: Offspring (2008) and Anacondas: Trail of Blood (2009).

 Crossover

 Lake Placid vs. Anaconda is a crossover film with the Lake Placid film series.
 It was released in 2015.

 Even though no characters from the first film appear in the sequels, the events of the first film are referenced by the character Cole Burris in the second film, when he says he knows a man (Dr. Steven Cale) and another man (Danny Rich) that took a crew down to the Amazon, where they were attacked by snakes; in Lake Placid vs. Anaconda, character Will "Tully" Tull describes the same incident of the snakes in the Amazon to Reba, without explicitly mentioning the characters.